 The connectivity is well thought out too.
 The binding posts are compatible with banana plug connectors and speaker wire.
 They’re completely gold plated, ensuring the maximum conductivity between the connection.

 The removable grille isn’t just for aesthetics, either.
 The low diffraction flush fit on the grille gives a wider image of the sound in use.

 The two crossover points have been tuned optimally as well.
 They use a Butterworth filter design at the crossovers to help maintain a flat response at those frequencies.
 I won’t get into the math here, but just know that the man who came up with the filter was known for solving “impossible” math problems.

 Now, for the meat and potatoes.
 The speaker looks great and has a few extra features to push it over the edge, but most importantly, it’s a fantastic-sounding speaker.
 Fluance has an engineered floor-standing speaker that isn’t too expensive, that can produce wonderful audio.

 Let’s start at the bottom.
 Literally.
 The bottom-firing built-in subwoofer measures eight inches in diameter with a long throw design.
 That means the bass can physically move the speaker further, resulting in a deeper low end.

 I was shocked at how good the bass was on these speakers.
-The bottom firing sub is more than just an add-on, easily supplementing a dedicated woofer.
-The response in deep, but tight.
+The bottom-firing sub is more than just an add-on, easily supplementing a dedicated woofer.
+The response is deep but tight.
 The reflex porting helps tighten up the low end and creates punchy bass.
 If you’re on a tight budget and can’t afford a subwoofer, this is an easy compromise to arrive at.

 Moving up in frequency and space are the midrange drivers.
 The dual 6.5-inch drivers are treated with polymer and surrounded by butyl rubber.
 Both are separate enclosed, so there’s no crosstalk.

 The midrange was the best area for me.
 The response is smooth and natural sounding, surprising for such an inexpensive set of speakers.
 They don’t fall victim to the peaks and valleys in the response curve like many other speakers on the market.